 Approved Physical Impairments for Social Security Disability

-The Social Security Administration recognizes certain physical disabilities as acceptable injuries or conditions for Social Security Disability benefits.
+The Social Security Administration recognizes certain physical impairments as acceptable injuries or conditions for Social Security Disability benefits.
 However, having a physical condition on the list does not guarantee that you will automatically receive benefits.
 You must still follow the proper procedure for filing, and provide ample medical proof from a doctor that you have the disability and that your ability to work is impeded by it.

 At Larry Pitt & Associates, we understand the process of applying for SSD benefits – and we want to help you through it.
 Our experienced Philadelphia Social Security Disability lawyers have helped thousands of people just like you who suffered from a debilitating and/or permanent physical disability.
 That is why we are a trusted name and resource for people in and around Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.
 If you believe you are entitled to SSD benefits, let us help you get them.

 A physical disability can be acquired (like breaking your back in a fall, or developing a disease or condition like Multiple Sclerosis), congenital (where you are born with a condition, like a heart defect) or hereditary (where a condition, like hemophilia for example, is passed through the genes).
 Certain mental or “impairments considered severe enough to prevent an individual from doing any gainful activity” according to the SSA.
 Those physical impairments include: